akohli96/Alphabetizer/README.md

 ``` java
 Arays.sort(charArray)
 ```
 but that would not take into account case insensitivity and comparators do not work with primitives.
 I could have built my own sorting algorithm that could store additional information in a hashmap of whether something is capital or not and then do a final write on the return String but that would bring me into [premature optimization](https://stackify.com/premature-optimization-evil/) teritory which I wanted to avoid.
-I avoided using ```,parallel``` for the same reason.
+I avoided using ```parallel streams``` for the same reason.

 Hence, Character>char.